PROSRESEARCHCENTER/junitcontest/README.md

 Here are the planned periods:

-- Tool submission: January 21st 2022
+- 01 Dec’23: Tool submission.
-- Benchmark results communicated to authors: February 25th 2022
-- Submission of camera-ready paper: Sunday March 18th 2020
+- 04 Jan’24: Notification of the results for structural metrics (code coverage and mutation score).
+- 18 Jan’24: Notification of the smell results.
+- 25 Jan’24: Camera-ready tool paper (4 pages, references included) deadline.
+- 14 Apr’24: Official competition results and tool presentation live at SBFT workshop.

 # Documentation

 See [docs/README.md](docs/USERGUIDE.md) for the user guide and [docs/DEVELOPERS.md](docs/CONTRIBUTORGUIDE.md) for the contributor guide.

 More information about the infrastructure and how it can be used to set up an empirical evaluation for unit test generators can be found in [Devroey, X., Gambi, A., Galeotti, J. P., Just, R., Kifetew, F., Panichella, A., Panichella, S. (2021).
-JUGE: An Infrastructure for Benchmarking Java Unit Test Generators. arXiv preprint arXiv:2106.07520.](https://arxiv.org/abs/2106.07520)
+JUGE: An Infrastructure for Benchmarking Java Unit Test Generators.
+Softw.
+Test.
+Verification Reliab.
+33(3) (2023)]([https://arxiv.org/abs/2106.07520](https://onlinelibrary.wiley.com/doi/full/10.1002/stvr.1838))

 ## Referencing JUGE